makerdao/community/governance/votes/Executive vote - May 7, 2021.md

 ### Liquidations 2.0

-Given the successful outcome of this [poll](https://vote.makerdao.com/polling/QmPaumGS?network=mainnet#poll-detail), the following vault types will be added to the liquidations 2.0 framework with the following parameters if this executive proposal passes.
+Given the successful outcome of this [poll](https://vote.makerdao.com/polling/QmPaumGS?network=mainnet#poll-detail), the following vault types will be added to the Liquidations 2.0 framework with the following parameters if this executive proposal passes.

 **Included Vault Types**
 - **UNI-A**